 One special addition to the flock was a CVM/Romeldale ram whose fibre won 1st prize in his category at the 2013 All-Canadian Classic Sheep Show held in Barriere, BC.
 Most definitely more CVM/Romeldale sheep multiplied!

-In 2019, Laurie rounded up her many gentle sheep and rather charming goats and moved them to the stunningly beautiful location on Tappen-Notch Hill Road in Tappen, BC… along with her seven dogs.
+In 2019, Laurie rounded up her many gentle sheep and rather charming goats and moved them to the stunningly beautiful location on Tappen-Notch Hill Road in Tappen, BC… along with her dogs.

 For updates on what is going on at Disdero Ranch, have a look at our Facebook page.